qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 ==============

 QGIS allows enhancement of its functionality using plugins.
-This was originally possible only with C++ language.
-With the addition of Python support to QGIS, it is also possible to use plugins written in Python.
+This was originally possible only using the C++ language.
+With the addition of Python
+support to QGIS, it is now also possible to use plugins written in Python.
 The main advantage over C++ plugins is its simplicity of distribution (no compiling for each platform needed) and easier development.